 What does over-proofed dough pizza taste like?

-Over-proof pizza has floppy and sour tasting.
+Over-proof pizza is floppy and tastes sour.

 But It’s worth noticing that over-proofed dough is usually not as sour as under-proofed dough.
 The over-proofed dough should still have some nice air and crust holes, which helps produce a light, airy and delicious pizza.

-Is over fermented dough safe to eat?
+Is over-fermented dough safe to eat?

-What is Retarding Dough?
+What is retarding?

 Retarding is the process of chilling dough to slow down yeast activity during the final rise.
 Professional bakers may use a specialized refrigerator known as a dough retarder, typically kept at 44-55°F. You can achieve the same results by using a regular refrigerator to let your pizza dough rise.